echobind/react-native-template/README.md

 - Fastlane lanes for alpha, beta, and production releases.
 These should be run on CI only!
 - AppCenter integration for easy alpha distribution

+After installing those, head into the "Setup CircleCI" docs in [`./docs/circle-ci.md`](./docs/circle-ci.md), which will walk you through the installation.

-For more info, please follow the [instructions](https://github.com/echobind/hygen-echobind-templates) in that repo.
+For more info, please follow the [instructions](https://github.com/echobind/hygen-echobind-templates) in the `hygen-templates-echobind` repo.

 ## Docs